 Now while that combination doesn't mean it's a stand-out camera for shooting everything under the sun, if you're after top quality and a decent zoom range then there's not really anything else on the market just yet that can match - not at this pocketable scale, anyway.
 The exception, perhaps, is the Nikon DL24-500 f/2.8-5.6 (which we're yet to see).

 The TZ100 otherwise exists within its own world, leaving it almost untouched by any potential current competition.
 We love that it's more pocketable than Canon's closest equivalent, the G5 X, and having reviewed this Lumix feel the larger-sensor evolution makes more sense than the ever-extending maximum zoom options elsewhere in the TZ series.
 Just have ample expectations of what the lens can achieve due to its aperture limitations.

-PREVIEW: Panasonic Lumix TZ100 review
+Read our full review: Panasonic Lumix TZ100 review

 Best advanced / enthusiast compact camera